2017–2018 Russian protests: 12 June 2017

 A new wave of protests with the same goals was announced by Navalny on spring.
 They took place in even more cities.
 They occurred in 154 towns and cities.
 According to Reuters and rights groups, tens of thousands of protesters attended and more than one thousand were detained.
 A Moscow court sentenced Navalny to 30 days in prison for calling people to the protest.

 White House spokesman Sean Spicer condemned the arrest of protesters and called for their release.
 Russian authorities rejected US petitions and criticised the widening on the sanctions against Russia.

 7 October 2017

 Protest actions against corruption in the highest echelons of the Russian government were held on 7 October 2017, on the day of the 65th anniversary of V.V.
 Putin in the form of rallies, processions and single pickets in 79 cities of Russia.
-At the rallies came from 2560 to 21,520 people, like the supporters of Navalny, and his opponents.
+At the rallies came from 2560 to 21,520 people, like the supporters of Alexei Navalny, and his opponents.
 The main rallies were rallies in St. Petersburg and Moscow.
 In Saint Petersburg, the action began on the Field of Mars, and in Moscow on Tverskaya Street.
 The reason for their conduct were facts of corruption V.V.
 Putin and his associates.
-290 participants of the action were detained.
+More than 260 participants of the action were detained.